 Familiarize yourself with the information available at the New Reactor Operator Licensing Home Page and the Operator Licensing and Training SharePoint site.
 The SharePoint site is used as a repository to store information for internal staff use.

-DOCUMENTATION: Examiner Signature and Certification Card Item ISA-OLE-1
+DOCUMENTATION: OL Limited Examiner Signature and Certification Card Item ISA-OLE-1

 (ISA-OLE-2) (L) History and Organization of the Operator Licensing Program